Varuni387/Teaclub-backend/README.md

 ## Features

-List the main features of your project.
-For example:
-- CRUD operations for a specific resource
+- CRUD operations for a Tea-club
-- User authentication and authorization
+- User authentication
-- Data validation and error handling

 ## Technologies Used